 Calcium channel blockers

-Calcium is an important mineral, not just for bone health, but also for blood pressure.
+Calcium is an important mineral, not just for bone health but also for blood pressure.
+To properly contract, muscles need calcium both in and out of the muscle cells.

 Types of calcium channel blockers include: